Undergraduate funding

 Income from a part-time student job during the fall and winter semesters $5,040

-Economy / Funding from parents / Registered Education Savings Plan (RESP) $8,000
+Economy / Funding from parents / Registered Education Savings Plan – RESP (amount varies based on type of housing) $8,000 to $11,168

 *Other sources of income are available but vary by situation.
 Contact your faculty, Aide financière aux études, and funding agencies to explore your options.